DOI-USGS/cloud-ht2c/docs/1-create-base-image.md

-information on creating an AMI with an EC2 instance can be found in [Create your own AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html#creating-an-ami), but the general steps are as follows:
+information on creating an AMI with an EC2 instance can be found in [Create your own AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html#creating-an-ami), but the general steps are described below.

+## Creating Custom AMIs

-## 1. Launch and Prepare an EC2 Instance
+### 1. Launch and Prepare an EC2 Instance

 1. **NOTE:** Currently, **CentOS 7** is required for network settings.
 The AMI must have [awscli](https://aws.amazon.com/cli/), the [CloudWatch Logs